rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 Without prejudice to the generality of the term, misconduct will include the following:

 - Insubordination or disobedience whether alone or in combination with others to any appropriate order/ superior.
-- It is prohibited to accept any employment or acceptance of fees, emoluments, commissions, or honorarium, whatsoever from any customer/guests having dealings with the CHN.
+- It is prohibited to accept any employment or acceptance of fees, emoluments, commissions, or honorarium, whatsoever from any customer/guests having dealings with Rara Treks.
 However, small value souvenirs or packets of sweets or food items may be accepted during festivals like Dashain, Laxmi Puja or during the commencement of New Year with a copy of the acknowledgement to the Supervisor.
-- Theft, fraud, or dishonesty in connection with CHN's business or property or attempt thereof.
+- Theft, fraud, or dishonesty in connection with Rara Treks' business or property or attempt thereof.
-- Causing damages to any property of the CHN or attempt thereof.
+- Causing damages to any property of Rara Treks or attempt thereof.
 - Taking bribes or any illegal gratification.
 - Persistent late attendance or absence without permission.
-- Breach of any law, bylaws, or instruction application of the CHN.
+- Breach of any law, bylaws, or instruction application of Rara Treks.
-- To resort to strike either singly or with others in contravention of any statute, law, rule or enactment framed from time to time and being enforced or while within the premises of the CHN to strike or to slow down his/her work and creating delays.
+- To resort to strike either singly or with others in contravention of any statute, law, rule or enactment framed from time to time and being enforced or while within the premises of Rara Treks to strike or to slow down his/her work and creating delays.
 - Drunkenness, fighting, riotous, disorderly, or indecent behavior.
 - Refusal to work on any assignment in and outside Kathmandu or Nepal.
 - Giving false information regarding name, age, parent's name, qualification, nationality or previous service or anything relating to the previous service at the time of employment.
-- Sabotage or attempt of sabotage, wastage of CHN's property while engaged on such work which calls for use of CHN materials, improper use of CHN's equipment, tools and any other articles entrusted to an employee.
+- Sabotage or attempt of sabotage, wastage of Rara Treks' property while engaged on such work which calls for use of company materials, improper use of Rara Treks' equipment, tools and any other articles entrusted to an employee.
 - Conviction by any court of law for any criminal offense.
-- Any breach of the CHN's rules, bylaws, guidelines, standing orders or instructions.
+- Any breach of Rara Treks' rules, bylaws, guidelines, standing orders or instructions.
-- Making slanderous remarks about the CHN or the management
+- Making slanderous remarks about Rara Treks or the management
 - Offenses under the existing law of the country.
 - To make unauthorized access to confidential documents, files, or papers.
 - To furnish incorrect/false information or suppress material fact.
-- Publishing any statement, article, communiqué letter, advertisement, etc. regarding the CHN or otherwise in newspapers, magazines, Journals, Bulletin, and Pamphlets, etc. without prior approval of the Chairperson.
+- Publishing any statement, article, communiqué letter, advertisement, etc. regarding Rara Treks or otherwise in newspapers, magazines, Journals, Bulletin, and Pamphlets, etc. without prior approval of the Chairperson.
-- Misuse of facilities provided by the CHN.
+- Misuse of facilities provided by Rara Treks.
 - Submission of a false statement for allowance.
 - Any other act that is treated as misconduct under existing Nepalese laws.

 ### 16.3 Maintenance of Confidentiality:

-- The confidentiality of relations and dealings between the CHN and its guest, customers and vendors is paramount in maintaining the CHNs' reputation.
+- The confidentiality of relations and dealings between Rara Treks and its guests, customers and vendors is paramount in maintaining the company's reputation.
 Thus, employees shall take every precaution to protect the confidentiality of customer information and transaction.
-- Employees, even after discontinuation of their employment, shall not (unless written permission is obtained) divulge or make use of any secrets, copyright material, or other correspondence, accounts and dealings of the CHN, RMG and its customers for personal financial or any other interest.
+- Employees, even after discontinuation of their employment, shall not (unless written permission is obtained) divulge or make use of any secrets, copyright material, or other correspondence, accounts and dealings of Rara Treks and its customers for personal financial or any other interest.
 - Business and financial information of any customer may be made available to any other third person or organization only with the written consent of the customer.
-However, providing any information relating to CHN transactions to the third party as required by law shall not be construed as a breach of confidentiality.
+However, providing any information relating to Rara Treks transactions to the third party as required by law shall not be construed as a breach of confidentiality.
 - Non Disclosure Agreement shall be signed if your spouse/siblings or immediate family is involved in the same/similar nature of work to manage the conflict of interest.

 ### 16.4 Fair and Equal Treatment:

-Employees shall conduct business transactions fairly and equitably without being influenced by the friendship and associations with the customers and/or their colleagues in the CHN.
+Employees shall conduct business transactions fairly and equitably without being influenced by the friendship and associations with the customers and/or their colleagues in Rara Treks.

 ### Setting the Stage for Disciplinary Action